-My book, Groove: A Phenomenology of Rhythmic Nuance, comes out this September on Bloomsbury Academic.
-These four reviews of the book will appear on the back cover:
+My book, Groove: A Phenomenology of Rhythmic Nuance, is just published on Bloomsbury Academic.
+These four reviews appear on the back cover:

 “For decades, philosophers and theorists of music have been promising an embodied phenomenology of music.
 Tiger C. Roholt’s Groove is an original and insightful essay that makes good on that promise.
 Roholt challenges analytic and quantificational approaches to rhythmic nuance and argues that grooves are non-conceptual, felt, and understood through bodily engagement.
 Full of smart musical examples and sound arguments, Groove is much more than just a book on rhythm or drumming.
 It is a cornerstone for any future phenomenology of music.”